Currency:USD $

 • 10 magic resist

 This item competes directly with Doran's Shield, which provides sustain through health regeneration.
-Choosing between these two often comes down to your matchup:
+Choosing between them usually comes down to your matchup:

 1. Doran's Shield: